vivekyelleti/Awesome-Decision-Science/README.md

 ## 🧑‍🤝‍🧑 Graph Analysis
 ### Books
 - McNulty, Keith.
-Handbook of graphs and networks in people analytics: with examples in R and python.
+Handbook of graphs and networks in people analytics: with examples in R and Python.
 CRC Press, 2022. [[Link]](https://ona-book.org/index.html)
 ### Courses and tutorials
 ### Packages
 ### Papers